Setting Up the Cisco Unified IP Phone

 The security features protect against several threats, including threats to the identity of the phone and to data.
 These features establish and maintain authenticated communication streams between the phone and the Cisco Unified CM server, and digitally sign files before they are delivered.

-For more information about the security features, see the "Understanding Security Features for Cisco Unified IP Phones" section on page 1-11.
+For more information about the security features, see the “Understanding Security Features for Cisco Unified IP Phones” section.
 Also, refer to Cisco Unified Communications Manager Security Guide.

 You can initiate the installation of an Locally Significant Certificate (LSC) from the Security Configuration menu on the phone.
 This menu also lets you update or remove an LSC.